philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ---

-Hypermedia controls are seen as confusing, slow or pointless
+Hypermedia controls are seen as confusing, slow or pointless, but they normalize state instead of leaking state all over client code.

 ---

-### BECAUSE THEY ARE MISUSED + MISUNDERSTOOD

----

 ## REST != CRUD over HTTP

----

-Hypermedia "Links" are not just for related data

 ---